Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint deletes a specific topic for an expert.
+This endpoint deletes a specific Topic for an expert.

 ### HTTP Request